Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Introduction

-In our present investigation, we shall utilize the virtues of spin-statistic theorem and normal ordering but we shall {\it not} take the help of the definition of canonical conjugate momentum in our central goal of obtaining the correct basic brackets amongst the creation and annihilation operators of our present gauge field theoretic models (i.e. 2D and 4D free Abelian 1-form and 2-form gauge theories, respectively) for the Hodge theory within the framework of BRST formalism.
-Rather, we shall exploit the beauty and strength of the continuous symmetries (and their generators) to obtain the correct (anti)commutators amongst the creation and annihilation operators of our present theories which incorporate fermionic as well as bosonic field operators.
-In fact, it is the strength of {\it all} the six continuous symmetry transformations for these models (of Hodge theory) that entails upon the basic (anti)commutators to emerge in a very natural fashion (and match with that of the canonical formalism).
+In our present investigation, we shall utilize the virtues of the usual spin-statistic relations and normal ordering but we shall {\it not} take the help of the definition of canonical conjugate momenta in our central goal of obtaining the correct basic brackets amongst the creation and annihilation operators of our present field theoretic model for the Hodge theory (i.e. 2D free Abelian 1-form gauge theory) within the framework of BRST formalism.
+Rather, we shall exploit the beauty and strength of the continuous symmetries (and their generators) to obtain the correct (anti)commutators amongst the creation and annihilation operators of our present theory which incorporates fermionic as well as bosonic field operators.
+In fact, it is the strength of {\it all} the six continuous symmetry transformations for this Hodge theory that entails upon the basic (anti)commutators to emerge in a very natural fashion. \\

-In our present paper, we demonstrate that the (anti-)BRST, (anti-)co-BRST, ghost and a bosonic symmetry transformations of a free 2D Abelian 1-form and a free 4D Abelian 2-form gauge theories (which happen to be the field theoretic models for the Hodge theory$^{[2-6]}$) imply the existence of canonical brackets that are required for the covariant canonical quantization of the above theories within the framework of BRST formalism$^{[7-10]}$.
-We emphasize that {\it all} the above symmetries, taken together, lead to the derivation of the one and the same non-vanishing canonical brackets [see, equations (34) and (60) below] that are also derived by exploiting the {\it usual} canonical method from the Lagrangian density (see, Sec.
-V below).
-Thus, it is clear that the multi-faceted usefulness of the continuous symmetries enforce the existence of covariant canonical brackets, too, for a class of field theories (i.e. free 2D Abelian 1-form and 4D Abelian 2-form gauge theories) that turn out to be the physical models for the Hodge theory due to their various symmetries.
+In our present paper, we demonstrate that the (anti-)BRST, (anti-)co-BRST, ghost and a bosonic symmetry transformations of a free 2D Abelian 1-form gauge theory (which happens to be a field theoretic model for the Hodge theory [2]) imply the existence of the canonical brackets that are required for the covariant canonical quantization of the above theory within the framework of BRST formalism [3-6].
+We emphasize that {\it all} the above symmetries, taken together, lead to the derivation of the one and the same canonical brackets [see, equation (17) below] that are also derived by exploiting the {\it usual} canonical method from the Lagrangian density (see, Sec.
+5 below).
+Thus, it is clear that the multi-faceted usefulness of the continuous symmetries enforce the existence of covariant canonical brackets, too, for {\it a class of field theories} that turn out to be the models for the Hodge theory.\\